logzio/logz-docs/_source/logzio_collections/_tracing-sources/opentelemetry.md

 For a complete working example, you can run <a href ="https://raw.githubusercontent.com/logzio/logz-docs/master/shipping-config-samples/docker-compose.yaml" target = "_blank"> this docker compose file <i class="fas fa-external-link-alt"></i>.</a>

   1. Download the docker compose file.
-  2. Edit the Account Token and the other necessary parameters.
+  2. Edit the Account Token and the other necessary parameters, according to the the parameter list in step 2, above.
   3. Run `docker-compose up`.
-  4. Head to [http://0.0.0.0:8080/](http://0.0.0.0:8080/) to trigger the event that will generate and send traces to your logz.io account.
+  4. Head to [http://0.0.0.0:8080/](http://0.0.0.0:8080/) to trigger the event that will generate and send traces to your Logz.io account.

-##### Check Jaeger for your traces.
+##### Check the Distributed Tracing tab for your traces.

-Give your traces some time to get from your system to ours, and then open your Jaeger UI.
+Give your traces some time to get from your system to ours, then check the Distributed Tracing tab in Logz.io to see the traces in the Jaeger UI.

 To learn more about tracing instrumentation, see <a href ="/user-guide/distributed-tracing/tracing-instrumentation#instrumentation-recommendations-and-resources" target = "_blank"> Instrumentation recommendations and resources <i class="fas fa-external-link-alt"></i>.</a>